In2ItChicago/In2ItChicago/readme.md

 which is the internal IP address that Docker containers use to communicate with each other, but it needs to run on localhost outside the container.

 Open a Docker terminal on Windows Home, Powershell on Windows Professional, or a normal terminal otherwise, and `cd` into the Git repo.
 Run `docker-compose build` then `docker-compose up`.
+If all goes well, the database will be created and the scrapers will start running.
+You should start seeing messages saying data was saved successfully.

 Download Robo 3T from [here](https://robomongo.org/download) using the link on the right.
 You can use another MongoDB client if you'd prefer.
 When you start Robo 3T, a popup to configure connections should appear.
 If you're on Windows Home, right click on the New Connection row and click "Edit".
 Change localhost to your Docker IP and hit "Save".
 Now press "Connect".
 Otherwise, leave the settings alone.